Beyond Outerplanarity: Testing for Full Convex Drawings via MSO

+The class of \emph{full outer $k$-planar graphs} was introduced by Hong and Nagamochi~\cite{hn-ltatfo2p-DAM19}.
+Recall that this class consists of the graphs that admit a $k$-planar convex drawing where no crossing lies on the boundary of the outer face.
+Hong and Nagamochi gave a linear-time recognition algorithm for full outer $2$-planar graphs.
+They state that a graph $G$ is (full) outer $2$-planar if and only if its biconnected components are (full) outer $2$-planar and that the outer boundary of a full outer $2$-planar drawing of a biconnected graph $G$ is a Hamiltonian cycle of $G$.
+We call the subclasses of outer $k$-planar and outer $k$-quasi-planar graphs that have a convex drawing where the circular order forms a Hamiltonian cycle \emph{closed outer $k$-planar} and \emph{closed outer $k$-quasi-planar}, respectively.
+We observe that the property stated by Hong and Nagamochi carries over to general outer $k$-planar and outer $k$-quasi-planar graphs.

+\begin{observation}[\!\!\cite{hn-ltatfo2p-DAM19}] A graph $G$ is full outer $k$-planar (full outer $k$-quasi-planar) if and only if its biconnected components are closed outer $k$-planar (closed outer $k$-quasi-planar). \end{observation} This observation follows from the fact that each biconnected component of a full outer $k$-planar (full outer $k$-quasi-planar) drawing is bounded by a cycle, and thus, is a closed outer $k$-planar (closed outer $k$-quasi-planar) graph.

+We show that we can encode closed outer $k$-planarity and closed outer $k$-quasi-planarity using Monadic Second-Order Logic (MSO$_2$).
+To do so, we initially give a brief introduction to MSO$_2$ and Courcelle's theorem.
+Then we design MSO$_2$ formulas expressing crossing patterns of closed $k$-planar and closed $k$-quasi-planar drawings.
+Using Observation~\ref{obs:biconnected-components}, we can test the full outer $k$-planarity of a graph by testing its biconnected components for closed outer $k$-planarity using the MSO$_2$ formulas.
+This, together with Courcelle's theorem (see Theorem~\ref{thm:courcelle} below) and the fact that outer $k$-planar graphs have bounded treewidth (see~\cite[Proposition~8.5]{Wood2007} or~\cite{fgkow-btokp-GD24}) yields a linear-time algorithm for testing full outer $k$-planarity.
+Unfortunately, grid graphs, which are outer quasi-planar, have unbounded treewidth.
+So the same approach does not yield a linear-time algorithm for testing full outer $k$-quasi-planarity.

-Here we express graph properties in \emph{extended monadic second-order logic (MSO$_2$)}.
-This subset of \emph{second-order logic} is built from the following primitives. \begin{itemize} \item variables for vertices, edges, sets of vertices, and sets of edges; \item binary relations for: equality ($=$), membership in a set ($\in$), subset of a set ($\subseteq$), and edge--vertex incidence ($I$); \item standard propositional logic operators: $\lnot$, $\land$, $\lor$, $\rightarrow$. \item standard quantifiers ($\forall,\exists$) which can be applied to all types of variables. \end{itemize} For a graph $G$ and an MSO$_2$ formula~$\phi$, we use $G \models \phi$ to indicate that $\phi$ can be satisfied by $G$ in the obvious way.
-Properties expressed in this logic allow us to use the powerful algorithmic result of Courcelle stated next.
+Monadic Second-Order Logic (MSO$_2$)~-- a subset of \emph{second-order logic}~-- can be used to express certain graph properties.
+It is built from the following primitives. \begin{itemize} \item variables for vertices, edges, sets of vertices, and sets of edges; \item binary relations for: equality ($=$), membership in a set ($\in$), subset of a set ($\subseteq$), and edge--vertex incidence ($I$); \item standard propositional logic operators: $\lnot$, $\land$, $\lor$, $\rightarrow$, and $\leftrightarrow$. \item standard quantifiers ($\forall,\exists$) which can be applied to all types of variables. \end{itemize} Properties expressed in this logic allow us to use the powerful algorithmic result of Courcelle stated next.